ArJSarmiento/Gawad-Kalinga-Davao/README.md

 # Gawad-Kalinga-Davao
 Gawad Kalinga Davao serves as a platform for connecting Gawad Kalinga and its volunteers across Davao City by providing easy access to the organization’s contact information, achievements, missions, and donations in the hopes of forming partnerships that build communities that nurture mutual support and self-improvement.

-*HTML Code of home and navigation, and CSS Code of main CSS file can be seen above.*
+*The HTML Code of home and navigation, and CSS Code of main CSS file can be seen above.*

 # Other coding/design tools used
 * [Visual Studio Code](https://code.visualstudio.com/)